cygni/snakebot-client-js/snakebot-clojurescript/README.md

 ### Do you want to be one of the cool kids?

 You are now standing at a cross road in your life.
 You have been tasked with writing the best snake bot ever.
 There are a number of paths to walk down, a number of hats to pull your rabbit out of.
-But the important thing to know is that this is the only righteus one.
+But the important thing to know is that this is the only righteous one.

-I present to you a clojurescript template for your snake-bot.
+I present to you a Clojurescript template for your snake-bot.
 This template is the first step on your journey.

-LISP (Luxurious Immense Super Programming) will take you out of the tar pit and acend you into a higher being.
+LISP (Luxurious Immense Super Programming) will take you out of the tar pit and ascend you into a higher being.
 A being that only speak in parentheses and data.
 This is the path towards the pearly gates and it will turn you into the Alpha and the Omega of programming.

-When you have walked the path of the righteus you will earn a seat in the high heavens and you will gaze down from your mountain of awesomenes upon the lesser beings of the world.
+When you have walked the path of the righteous you will earn a seat in the high heavens and you will gaze down from your mountain of awesomeness upon the lesser beings of the world.

 # Get it running